EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ## Score Reporting

-Towards the end of each moment, specifically during the last 10%, the node sends the scores to the Evernode reputation hook.
+The reputation contract runs for half of the moment and records the scores that have been recorded during the time of it's execution.
+Then it sends the scores to the Evernode reputation hook in a random time during the 3rd quarter of the moment.
+After the score is reported the reputation contract then sends a terminate request to the host to destroy this round's reputation contract instance where then host destroys the instance reducing the chance of two instances running at the same time.
 Scores are averaged to 100% based on try/success rate.
 The total score is weighted as 75% for resource assessment scores and 25% for port assessment scores.
 The final score reported to Hook is an average per node.
 This step acknowledges the experience regarding the peers within the universe.
 Each host reports the scores, providing an assessment of itself and its peers.
 The Evernode reputation hook accumulates these scores for a moment, creating a comprehensive evaluation based on peer assessments.
 In each new moment, these scores will be averaged and kept as the last moment's averaged score and the numerator denominator used to calculate the score will be reset.
 Simultaneously, the host is registered for the next moment's reputation assessment process, ensuring continuous participation and evaluation.
+And note that the scores won't be updated if hook detects a dud universe.

 ## Evernode Reputation Hook Update

 The Evernode reputation hook plays a crucial role in maintaining the individual states of each host.
 It updates their scores based on peer responses within the universe.
 These scores reflect the collective experiences and interactions with each host, providing a reliable measure of their reputation.
 The Evernode reputation hook ensures that the scores are up-to-date and accurately represent the hosts' contributions and performance.

 ## Dud Universe/Node Detection
-Hosts are reported as having faulty reputation execution and their scores will be discarded if they haven't created the minimum ledgers required (20% of closed ledgers in the cluster).
+- Hosts are reported as having faulty reputation execution and their scores will be discarded if they haven't created the minimum ledgers required (20% of closed ledgers in the cluster).
-The universe is considered faulty and the universe scoring is discarded if the minimum required number of hosts haven't reported scores (80% of the number of hosts in the universe).
+- The universe is considered faulty and the universe scoring is discarded if the minimum required number of hosts haven't reported scores (50% of the number of hosts in the universe).
+  - If the majority in your universe is reported as the universe is dud the scores of the universe will be discarded, but the reputation score you have maintained so far won't get affected.
+- The universe is considered faulty and the universe scoring is discarded if the cluster size is less that minimum (50% of the number of maximum hosts in the universe - 64).
+  - Even though the maximum universe size is 64 actual cluster size could be less than that due to reputation instance deployment failures in the hosts.
+If hook decides the universe is a dud then it won't average the final scores of the host and the score stays unchanged.

+## Contract instance preparation
+Reputation account acts as a neutral tenant and acquires a contract instance which later be employed as the reputation contract for the next moment.
+This acquire happens randomly withing the 4th quarter of the moment.
+After the acquire the contract stays idle and there will be a lobby program running.
+Just before the moment starts reputationd finds peer instance details of the universe and send the request to the lobby program with the peer list and unl to start the contract and then lobby program will start the contract and terminates itself.
+For this point onwards contract runs for half of the moment.

 ## Performance Check

 Hosts can check their performance results regarding the reputation assessment using the `evernode reputationd status` command.
 This command displays the scores of the reputation contract execution.
 By running this command, hosts can gain insights into their reputation scores and understand how their contributions are perceived within the community.
 - `scoreNumerator` - accumulated score value of the moment.
 - `scoreDenominator` - number of acknowledgments received to formulate that score for the moment.
-- `score` - Averaged score of the last moment.
+- `score` - Averaged score of the last moment (Average of last score and this moments score.
+This won't get updated if host was in a dud universe).
 - `lastResetMoment` - The moment when scoreNumerator and scoreDenominator were last reset to 0.
-- `lastScoredMoment` - The moment when the score was last calculated.
+- `lastScoredMoment` - The moment when the score was last calculated (Won't get updated if host was in a dud universe).
-- `lastUniverseSize` - Size of the universe to which scoreNumerator and scoreDenominator belong.
+- `lastUniverseSize` - Size of the universe to which scoreNumerator and scoreDenominator belong (This is used to determine dud universes).
 - `valid` - true if the current score is calculated within the last two moments.

 ## Conclusion